 Since no fees are charged, no taxes on such fees apply.

-Until 31 December 2023, customers may redeem retirement, education and retirement/education savings plans early, without penalty, up to the monthly limit of the social support index value.
+Until 31 December 2023, customers may redeem their retirement, education and retirement/education savings plans early, without penalty, up to the monthly limit of the social support index value.

 Law No 19/2022 (in Portuguese only)